CharlieDigital/typescript-is-like-csharp/docs/pages/intermediate/databases-and-orms.md

 Let's examine how we create repositories and connect them to our DI to make them available to controllers and services.

 ::: info These implementations are not complete
-See the unit tests for full implementations.
+See [**the unit tests in the repo**](https://github.com/CharlieDigital/typescript-is-like-csharp/blob/main/src/csharp/ef-api/Tests/RaceApp.Test.cs) for full implementations.
 The purpose of the API implementations is purely to demonstrate how the DI works and how things get wired up.
 :::

 <CodeSplitter>